plausible/website/_posts/2020-04-08-why-you-should-stop-using-google-analytics-on-your-website.md

 1. Fully **open source** with the code available [on GitHub](https://github.com/plausible-insights/plausible)
 2. **Simple to understand** and get insights from in one minute
-3. A **lightweight script of less than 1 KB** only so your site keeps loading fast
+3. A **lightweight script of less than 1 KB** so your site keeps loading fast
 4. **Doesn't use cookies** so there's no need for cookie banners
 5. **Doesn't collect personal data** so no need for GDPR and CCPA consent prompts